xpack-dev-tools/openocd-xpack/README-BUILD.md

 hello-world         latest              fce289e99eb9        5 months ago        1.84kB
 ```

-To build both the 32/64-bit Windows and GNU/Linux versions, use `--all`;
-to build selectively, use any combination of
-`--linux64`, `--win64`, `--linux32` or `--win32`

-Since the build takes a while, use `screen` to isolate the build session.
+Since the build takes a while, use `screen` to isolate the build session
+from unexpected events, like a broken
+network connection or a computer entering sleep.

 ```console
 $ screen -S openocd